rji-futures-lab/game-day-writer-prototype/origin-story.md

 ## To be continued...

-Our idea and design continued to evolve as we built out.
+Our idea and design continued to evolve as we built out our tool.
 For one thing, we renamed to [TweetsToText](https://www.tweetstotext.io/) in order to provide more immediately clarity about what it does.

 TweetsToText is in beta now, and we're looking for feedback from anyone willing to try it out.